data-6-berkeley/fa25/syllabus.md

 We understand that the submission process is new for many students taking the course.
 To account for this, we will do our best to accommodate submission-related issues (submitting to the wrong assignment, not saving files correctly, autograder timing out) up until the third week of the course.
 After the third week, it is your responsibility to confirm you have submitted your work correctly.
 We reserve the right to impose penalties for having to resubmit students’ work beyond this point.

 ### Late Submissions
-The deadline for all assignments in this course is 5 PM PT for programming assignments (lab, homework, project assignments) and 11:59PM PT for reading assignments (Gradescope "quizzes").
+The deadline for all assignments in this course is 5 PM PT for programming assignments (lab, homework, project assignments) and reading assignments (Gradescope "quizzes").
 Submissions after this time will be accepted for 24 hours and will incur a 20% penalty.
 Any submissions later than 24 hours after the deadline will not be accepted.

 **Extensions**: We understand that life happens and want to provide you with the support you need.
 We don't want to penalize you because of circumstances that are out of your control.
 If you have an ongoing situation that prevents you from completing course content, please contact the course instructor and/or TA.
 This includes assignment extension requests, in which case you must notify us within 24 hours before the deadline.
 As long as your request is within reason, there's a good chance of it being granted, in which case we will add the extension to your submission on Gradescope.